Co-Designed Architectures for Modular Superconducting Quantum Computers: Quantum Co-Design with SNAILs

 \subsection{SNAIL-based Topologies}

-Based on the demonstrated prototype quantum computer from Figure~\ref{fig:hatlabRouterAndModule}, we have extrapolated feasible topologies that can be realized using the SNAIL modulator.
-The basic design is the 20-qubit Tree topology, seen in Figure~\ref{fig:mod-tree}.
-The major difference between this topology and the demonstrated prototype system in Figure~\ref{fig:hatlabRouterAndModule}a is that central nodes, which are analogs to the $W_k$ elements, are considered to be qubits rather than cavities, which is allowed as discussed in the previous section.
+Based on the demonstrated prototype quantum computer from Fig.~\ref{fig:hatlabRouterAndModule}, \colorhl[yellow]{in our new research,} we have extrapolated feasible topologies that can be realized using the SNAIL modulator.
+The basic design is the 20-qubit Tree topology, seen in Fig.~\ref{fig:mod-tree}.
+The major difference between this topology and the demonstrated prototype system in Fig.~\ref{fig:hatlabRouterAndModule}a is that central nodes, which are analogs to the $W_k$ elements, are considered to be qubits rather than cavities, as noted previously.
 However, the standard Tree design contains bottlenecks in the router qubits.
-Thus, we explore a theoretically equivalent design where each qubit in a neighborhood $k$ is connected to each $W_0\ldots W_3$ in ``round robin'' fashion.
+Thus, we explore a theoretical alternative design where each qubit in a neighborhood $k$ is connected to each $W_0\ldots W_3$ in ``round robin'' fashion.
 The goal is to eliminate the bottleneck of the $W_k$ qubits, to allow data to move more easily between neighborhoods in parallel.
 This design, called a ``Round Robin Tree'' (Tree-RR) decreases the maximum distance between all pairs.

-We append additional levels, where each module is connected to the following level's router, to create 84-qubit versions of both the Tree and Tree-RR topologies.
+We append additional levels, where each module is connected to the following level's router, to create 84-qubit versions of both the Tree, depited in Fig.~\ref{fig:tree-84}and Tree-RR topologies.
+For the 84-qubit Tree-RR, each module couples to a different second-level router qubit, and each second-level router qubit is coupled to a different first-level router qubit as shown in Fig.~\ref{fig:rr-tree}.

+As we explored the potential of the hypercube topology in Section~\ref{sec:motivation}, we explore topologies enabled by the SNAIL with similar properties. \colorhl[yellow]{To avoid frequency crowding, a SNAIL can typically interact among as many as six qubits.
+For our modular design, a module will contain one SNAIL and up to four qubits.
+SNAILs interact with all qubits in their module.
+Then to realize larger topologies, qubits link between modules and are coupled with the neighboring module's SNAIL and qubits.
+We see this in the Tree, with each module containing four qubits and one SNAIL connected to a shared qubit to cross module boundaries. }